Boxing champ Taylor pleads not guilty to Arkansas assault charges

 He remained the middleweight champion until 2007, when Kelly Pavlik knocked him out in the seventh round of a fight in Atlantic City, New Jersey.

-Additional reporting by Steve Ginsburg in Washington; Writing by Jon Herskovitz; Editing by Susan Heavey and Eric Walsh
+Additional rpeorting by Steve Ginsburg in Washington; Editing by Jon Herskovitz and Susan Heavey